Redwan Ahmed: Career

 Ahmed was first elected to parliament from Comilla-6 Chandina Upazila under the first Ziaur Rahman government as a candidate of Bangladesh Nationalist Party.
 1979.
 Subsequently, he was also elected in 1986, 1991 and 2001.
-He served as the State Minister for Jute and Textile in 1995 and again as State Minister for Liberation War affairs in the Second Khaleda Cabinet.
+He served as the State Minister for Jute and Textile in 1995 and again as State Minister for Liberation War affairs in the Third Khaleda Cabinet.

 Ahmed left Bangladesh Nationalist Party in 2006 and joined the Liberal Democratic Party.
 He is a presidium member and general secretary of the party.